dCache/dcache-book2/config-SRM.md

 ### srm.service.gplazma.cache.timeout

 `srm.service.gplazma.cache.timeout` specifies the duration that authorizations will be cached.
-Caching decreases the volume of messages to the CELL-GPLAZMA cell or other authorization mechanism.
+Caching decreases the volume of messages to the `gplazma` cell or other authorization mechanism.
 To turn off caching, set the value to `0`.

 Default value is `120`.